gabrielrcouto/php-gui/README.md

 ```

-After that, the window should be already open, use alt+tab (command+tab os OS X) to find it.
-Autofocus will be added soon.
+After that, the window should be already open.

 Basic Application: